 What are some examples of working memory?

-Small Change in Genetics, Big Change in Working Memory
+Small Change in Genetics = Big Changes in Working Memory

 The research team set out to investigate whether genetic differences in the NTSR1 gene were associated with working memory performance.
-Four hundred and sixty healthy individuals were assessed for working memory and five genetic variations (or differences) called SNPs (SNP stands for Single Nucleotide Polymorphisms) in the NTSR1 gene were investigated.
+For the study, 460 healthy individuals ha their working memory and five genetic variations assessed.

 SNPs are the most common type of genetic differences (or variations): a single change in a single building block of human DNA.
 The scientists found that two of five SNPs were significantly associated with improved memory.
-Meaning if you are a carrier of the rare variant – it is likely that you have better working memory than individuals who are not carriers.
+In practical terms, this means that carriers of this rare variant almost always have a much better working memory than those who don’t.